opentracing/specification/rfc/trace_identifiers.md

 | `TraceID` | string | Globally unique.
 Every span in a trace shares this ID. |
 | `SpanID` | string | Unique within a trace.
 Each span within a trace contains a different ID. |

 **String** values are used for identifiers.
-In this context, a string is defined as an immutable, variable length sequence of unicode characters.
+In this context, a string is defined as an immutable, variable length sequence of characters.
 The empty string is a valid return type.

 A string is preferred over other formats for the following reasons: